History (HIST)

 HIST 426.
 Women in American History.
 3 Credits.

 A survey of political, social, economic, and cultural development of American women from colonial times to the present with a focus on the lived experiences of diverse groups of women.
-Central themes are: the incongruity of ideal and reality, the fluidity of gender expectations and the "public" sphere, women's ability to navigate different power structures successfully, work and sexual division of labor, and the role family and personal life.
-Cross-listed with WGS 426. {Also available for graduate credit - See HIST 626.}.
+Central themes are: the incongruity of ideal and reality, the fluidity of gender expectations and the "public" sphere, women's ability to navigate different power structures successfully, work and sexual division of labor, and the role of family and personal life.
+Cross-listed with WGS 426.
+Dual-listing: HIST 626.

 HIST 430.
 Prairie Earth, Prairie Homes: A Field School.
 3 Credits.